Can a CNN trained on the Ising model detect the phase transition of the $q$-state Potts model?

-3. {\it Ising trained Deep CNN}\, Our procedure goes as follows. (i) First, we generate a Deep CNN by training it on a dataset consisting of pairs of images of Ising spin configurations and the temperatures.
-More specifically, using the Wolff algorithm \cite{Wolff}, we generate $6,000$ images on a $128\times 128$ square lattice with free boundary condition for each temperature ranging from $T_{{\rm c},q=2}^{\infty}-0.5$ to $T^{\infty}_{{\rm c},q=2}+0.5$ ($T^{\infty}_{{\rm c},q=2}=1/\log(1+\sqrt{2})\simeq 1.1346$) with an increment of 0.01.
-To eliminate boundary effects and also reduce the processing time, we actually use the images of size $64\times 64$, which are cropped from the center of the corresponding original images. (ii) Then, as input images, we prepare binarized images of spin configurations of the $q$-state Potts model in a method similar to that for the training images: generate the images of size $128\times128$ using the Wolff algorithm, binarize them as explained above, and then crop the images of size $64\times64$ from the center of the original images. (iii) Finally, we input the binarized images to the trained CNN to output the predicted temperatures.
+3. {\it Ising trained deep CNN}\, Our procedure goes as follows. (i) First, we generate a deep CNN by training it on a dataset consisting of pairs of images of Ising spin configurations and the temperatures.
+More specifically, using the Wolff algorithm \cite{Wolff}, we generate $6,000$ images on a $128\times 128$ square lattice with free boundary conditions for each temperature ranging from $T_{{\rm c},q=2}^{\infty}-0.5$ to $T^{\infty}_{{\rm c},q=2}+0.5$ ($T^{\infty}_{{\rm c},q=2}=1/\log(1+\sqrt{2})\simeq 1.1346$) in increments of 0.01.
+To eliminate boundary effects and also reduce the processing time, we actually use images of size $64\times 64$, which are cropped from the center of the corresponding original images. (ii) Then, as input images, we prepare binarized images of spin configurations of the $q$-state Potts model in a method similar to that for the training images: generate the images of size $128\times128$ using the Wolff algorithm, binarize them as explained above, and then crop the images to $64\times64$ from the center of the original images. (iii) Finally, we input the binarized images to the trained CNN to output the predicted temperatures.

-Our Deep CNN model constitutes 20 convolutional layers and 5 fully-connected layers, as pictorially depicted in Fig.~\ref{cnn}, and is designed to be somewhat deeper than ordinary CNN so as to increase the accuracy of the output, the versatility and the flexibility in learning.
-In each convolutional layer, an image is convolved with $3\times3$ filters, stride of 1, and padding of 0s.
-In each max pooling layer, the filter size and the stride, respectively, set to $2 \times 2$ and $2$.
-To prevent overfitting and vanishing of a gradient, Batch normalization \cite{Ioffe2015} is applied after the input layer and each ReLU activation.
+Our deep CNN model comprises 20 convolutional layers and 5 fully connected layers, as pictorially depicted in Fig.~\ref{cnn}, and is designed to be somewhat deeper than an ordinary CNN so as to increase the accuracy of the output, the versatility, and the flexibility in learning.
+In each convolutional layer, an image is convolved with $3\times3$ filters, a stride of 1, and padding of 0 s.
+In each max pooling layer, the filter size and the stride, respectively, are set to $2 \times 2$ and $2$.
+To prevent overfitting and vanishing of a gradient, batch normalization \cite{Ioffe2015} is applied after the input layer and each ReLU (Rectified Linear Unit) activation.
 An identity activation function is used in the output layer.
-As a loss function and an optimizer, the mean squared error and ADAM \cite{Kingma2014} are adopted, respectively.
-Our Deep CNN model has been implemented using TensorFlow.\\
+As a loss function and an optimizer, the mean squared error and Adam \cite{Kingma2014} are adopted, respectively.
+Our deep CNN model has been implemented using TensorFlow.\\

 4. {\it Results and Discussions}\, Now we discuss the results.
 In Fig.~\ref{cnn_output}, we depict the relationship of the temperatures $\tau^{\rm in}_q$ for the input images and the corresponding output temperatures $\tau^{\rm out}$ predicted by the CNN.
 Here, $\tau^{\rm in}_q$ and $\tau^{\rm out}$, respectively denote